 “RE is like an iceberg.
 As you unpack ideas, you come to understand deeper meaning.”

 Our RE curriculum comprises of three distinct areas of learning.
-The initial learning always begins by allowing pupils the opportunity to share their own personal experiences and their personal understanding of the topic, sharing how it is significant to them and exploring and comparing their experience with that of others.
+The initial learning always begins by allowing children the opportunity to share their own personal experiences and their personal understanding of the topic, sharing how it is significant to them and exploring and comparing their experience with that of others.
 This is followed by the opportunity to learn about religious experiences and concepts.
-During this time, pupils will find out about specific religions and religious experiences and concepts and the feelings that may arise from them for believers.
-Pupils will be encouraged to consider the religious experiences and concepts and their importance to believers and how these make a difference to how people live.
-The final area of learning is where pupils have the opportunity to learn from religions.
-During this time, pupils reflect on what they can learn from others and how it can be applied to their own lives.
+During this time, children will find out about specific religions and religious experiences and concepts and the feelings that may arise from them for believers.
+Children will be encouraged to consider the religious experiences and concepts and their importance to believers and how these make a difference to how people live.
+The final area of learning is where children have the opportunity to learn from religions.
+During this time, children reflect on what they can learn from others and how it can be applied to their own lives.